How to Repair Your Online Reputation After a Mistake: It happens to the best of us: we make mistakes.

 Online, mistakes are amplified.
-A rouge tweet or blog post with a typo can travel faster than you can hit the delete button; not that it matters anyway, since the more popular your brand, the more people who will have screenshots of the incriminating incident.
+A rouge tweet or blog post with a typo can travel faster than you can hit the delete button; not that it matters anyway, since the more popular your brand, the more people will have screenshots of the incriminating incident.

 Step 0: Have a plan.